sh-navid/Archive.Learn.Python/README-PYTHON-HOMEWORKS.md

       - Partition vs Split?
    1. Solve these problems ([link](/exercises/exercise-general-week-02.py))
 1. **Homework for Week 3**
-   1. Answers to the questions of previous session of students:
+   1. Answers to the questions of students:
       - [What is a module?](/students/questions/module-import.py)
       - [Normal distribution](/students/statistics/distribution/normal-distribution.py)
       - [What is seed in random?](/students/questions/random-seed.py)